AuroraWhisperer/4352-Team18/README.md

 ## Contribution component

-- I completed the design and development of the HomeScreen.
+- Completed the design and development of the HomeScreen.
-- I completed the tab navigation part of the main page, and the drawer navigation part which needs further optimization.
+- Completed the tab navigation part of the main page, and the drawer navigation part which needs further optimization.
-- I completed a workflow prototype for a simple task.
+- Completed a workflow prototype for a simple task.
-- I Completed Start Screen
+- Completed Start Screen